28th June, 2019

 What you get with Saga Holidays Travel Insurance

 Saga’s optional travel insurance offers cover for your holidays booked with Saga.
 Saga will even cover those extra activities that make your holiday really special.
-So if you want to hike up the mountains to meet gorillas in Uganda, snorkel around the reefs of Egypt or take a 4x4 safari across the great plains of Africa – you’re covered.
+So if you want to snorkel around the reefs of Egypt or take a 4x4 safari across the great plains of Africa – you’re covered.

 Saga Holidays Travel Insurance’s overall aim is to enable you to explore the world, enjoy our passions and not worry should the worst happen on your holiday.
 It offers medical cover up to £5m, with no hidden extras and adequate cover for your condition.
 You can freely partake in all the included or optional excursions, without compromising your cover and it means no missing out on once in a lifetime experiences* that you desire to tick off in your chosen destination.